Ceiling Insulation Application

 On this page you will learn how to insulate shipping container ceilings.

-- Section 1 is about the basics about the Ceiling inserts used to fill the air void.
+- Section 1 Video pertains about the how-to install the ceiling inserts to fill the air void.

 Apply an even bead of Pl Premium to the Ceiling Insert in an "S" pattern.

 Brace the insert until the glue sets.
 The inserts can be braced with the flat panels holding them in place.

 Moisture is Necessary for Adhesive.
 When applying adhesive to the InSoFast studs, spray a fine water mist over the wet beads of adhesive following the adhesive manufacturer's instructions.
 Use a plant mister bottle to provide a light atomized spray.
 The addition of moisture to the adhesive will allow the cure process to be activated.
 When bonding EPS and XPS foam insulation, use above 40°F (4°C) and avoid cure and surface temperatures above 90°F (32°C).
 Surfaces must be clean, dry and free of frost, grease, dust and other contaminants.
 Pre-fit all materials and protect finished surfaces.
 If using cartridge format, cut nozzle at a 45° angle to desired bead size and puncture inner seal.
 Be very careful not to allow Loctite® PL® Premium to cure on a finished surface.

 Proceed to Section 2:

 Section 2 Installing Flat Panels